grapl-security/grapl/docs/setup/aws.md

 To login to Grapl, your username should will be your deployment name followed by -grapl-test-user.
 For example, if your deployment was named test-deployment, your username would be test-deployment-grapl-test-user.

-To generate a password for grapl, navigate to Secrets Manager in the AWS console, click on your deployment and scroll down until you see "".
-Click the "" button which is the password you'll use for your Grapl deployment.
+To retrieve the password for your grapl deployment, navigate to "AWS Secrets Manager" and click on "Secrets".

+Click on the "Secret name" url that represents your deployment name followed by -TestUserPassword .
+Clicking that link will bring you to the "secret details" screen.
+Scroll down to the section labeled"Secret Value" and click "Retrieve Secret Value" button.
+The password for your deployment will appear under "PlainText"